tlyphed/copperbench/README.md

 |__slurm_logs
 |__metadata.json
 |__start_list.txt
+|__postprocess_results.py
 |__batch_job.slurm
+|__postprocess_results.slurm
 |__compress_results.slurm
 |__submit_all.sh
 ```

+The config and instance folders are numbered in the given order, but copperbench also creates a JSON file `metadata.json` linking them to what was specified in `config.txt` and `instances.txt`.

 The file `batch_job.slurm` can then be submitted with `sbatch` to schedule each `start.sh` and `compress_results.slurm` can be submitted to tar the whole benchmark folder for easier download.
+The file `postprocess_results.slurm` schedules `postprocess_results.py` which is a self-contained Python script that iterates through the output of the runs and summarizes the data in a CSV file `results.csv`.
+Note that `postprocess_results.py` can also be run locally, potentially after some modifications.
-Furthermore, calling the script `submit_all.sh` schedules both `batch_job.slurm` and `compress_results.slurm` such that the compression is only performed after all runs have finished.
+Furthermore, calling the script `submit_all.sh` schedules `batch_job.slurm`, `postprocess_results.slurm` and `compress_results.slurm` consecutively.

-The config and instance folders are numbered in the given order, but copperbench also creates a json file `metadata.json` linking them to what was specified in `config.txt` and `instances.txt`.
+The latter can also be achieved directly through the `--submit` argument.

-An example of how the results can be processed is given [here](examples/tlsp/evaluation.py).
-Do not do this on the cluster, but rather copy the files to your machine first.
+An example of how the results can be processed locally is given [here](examples/tlsp/evaluation.py).